j-a-c/LearningSocialCircles/README.md

 - --edge Select the edge function to use when visualizing data.
 Supported options are:
   * top: Uses the original graph topology.
+  * top-intersect: Uses original graph topology with a minor weight given to attributes that are in common.
   * sim: Creates edges between similar users.
   * tri: Creates edges between users with friends in common.
   * combo: Uses both 'tri' and 'sim' to create edges.